aingo03304/aingo03304.github.io/_posts/2021-02-09-xla-compiler.markdown

 The GPU backend does not implement a lowering for the batchnorm HLOs -- it expects them to be lowered to cudnn calls via this pass or to HLO soup via `BatchNormRewriter`.

 ## cuDNN fused conv rewriter
 Rewrite the custom call targeting cudnnConvolutionForward to cudnnConvolutionBiasActivationForward by fusing applicable point-wise operations following forward convolution.
-This transform must run after cudnn_conv_rewriter.
+This transform must run after `cudnn_conv_rewriter`.
 It is straightforward for floating point convolutions:

 transforming
 ```